KeithDinh/parking/README.md

-Purpouse:
+Purpose:
 	- Create a parking system that maximizes the profit for the owner.

 Scenario:
 	- To reach the goal, I believe the system is required to not only work perfectly but also constantly update the availability of the 		lots in the parking.
 	- Therefore, when a car leaves, the lot must be available for next car in the line right away.
 	- When a car enters, the lot must be marked as "Filled"
 	- Whenever a car leaves or enters, the parking must display its availability either "Full" or "Available".